 What happens when we die?

-The “Who” is the expression of the “What”.
+The “Who” is the self, our identity in the now.

 Koan 187